texastribune/styleguides/newtribunestyle.md

 #### Headers

-Header tags should be used on each page in the correct order to provide meaning and structure to the page with their use.
+Header tags should be used on each page in a hierarchical order to provide meaning and structure to the page with their use.

 Each header is given a font-size.
 The headers are designed such that you should not find yourself adjusting the size of the headers further within your CSS.
 If you change the header size, this is likely a sign that you should adjust which header you're using either to be one header up or one header down, depending on if you're making the header smaller or larger.